toddaustin07/googlesheets/README.md

 So there are three elements to this solution: the SmartThings driver that sends HTTP requests, the nodeJS app that receives them, and your Google spreadsheet that gets updated.
 To make the spreadsheet accessible via the Google API, authentication must be set up in the Google Console.

+Alternatively to Webrequestor, another driver that can be used to issue HTTP requests for spreadsheet updates is my [HTTP Devices driver](https://github.com/toddaustin07/HTTPDevices).
+This driver allows for the creation of specific virtual device types (switch, dimmer, button, motion, contact, alarm) that also can be configured to send HTTP requests.

 ### Why can't an Edge driver update the Google spreadsheet directly?
 Edge drivers cannot access the Google API, so an intermediate nodeJS app is used as a bridge.

 ### Limitations
 Using the Webrequestor Edge driver allows a very simple and accessible way to issue HTTP requests with Smartthings automations.
 However, the requests are typically pre-configured, thus using this method is somewhat limited.
 For example, there is no way to send dynamic, variable measurement values like temperature or energy using this method.
 There is, for now, limited flexibilty in standard SmartThings automations for 'sending' or 'setting' variable values like this without a SmartApp.
 Using the Rules engine, along with the ability to create dynamic HTTP requests with Webrequestor may allow some additional options for the more technically and creatively inclined.
+See the *Addition Info* section for some other ideas and alternatives.

 ## First Setup Steps
 Create a project directory on your LAN computer.